 Signing a deal with a private equity firm can, naturally, have profound effects on the organization operationally in addition to the impact on value creation strategies and resources.
 The process has its risks, and teams can often disagree on how to reach goals.
 Here’s a guide to help restaurant executives prepare for taking on a private equity investment and some special considerations for middle market restaurant companies.

 With the new normal in the GCC being received as unsettling to operators in the region, we foresee consolidation being a major theme across the restaurant industry — and that the biggest winner will be the group with the best acquisition strategy.

-Between 2004 and 2016, the number of restaurant acquisitions and mergers in the US increased by 86% and deals have become increasingly more strategic (rather than financial).
+Between 2004 and 2016, the deal flow (number of restaurant acquisitions and mergers) in the US increased by 86% and deals have become increasingly more strategic (rather than financial).
 We rounded up the restaurant M&A activity of the past two decades including some well-known exits and significant rates of return.

-Private Equity has found a niche in the restaurant industry, and deals are increasingly cropping up in Asia, the Middle East, and South America.
+Private Equity investors have found a niche in the restaurant industry, and assets under management are increasingly cropping up in Asia, the Middle East, and South America.
 These are some of the largest private equity firms that have been the most active in the restaurant industry.

 Food tech is making its mark on the restaurant industry in a major way.
 In fact, we’re witnessing such a seismic change that the full ramifications of how tech will impact restaurants still remains to be seen.